feroooooo/NeuroBridge/README.md

 /bin/bash scripts/things_meg/inter-subjects.sh
 ```

-> **Tip**
-> Disabling the EEG Prior can significantly speed up training, with only a marginal impact on model performance.
+💡 **Tip:** Disabling the EEG Prior can significantly speed up training, with only a marginal impact on model performance.

 To remove EEG Prior, disable the following flags:
 ```bash